Professional edition active

 Indications for Hepatitis B Vaccine

-HepB vaccine also is indicated for all adults aged 19 through 59 years who have not been previously vaccinated (see CDC: Adult Immunization Schedule by Age).
+HepB vaccine is also indicated for all adults aged 19 through 59 years who have not been previously vaccinated (2).

-HepB vaccine also is indicated for adults aged 60 years and older who have not been previously vaccinated and who have any of the following:
+HepB vaccine is also indicated for adults aged 60 years and older who have not been previously vaccinated and who have any of the following risk factors:

 • A sexually active lifestyle in people who are not in a long-term, mutually monogamous relationship (eg, > 1 sex partner during the previous 6 months)